Beaver Island, NS

 Chance of flurries

 Mainly cloudy.
-30 percent chance of flurries this evening.
-Low minus 5.
+30 percent chance of flurries late this afternoon.
+High zero.

 CBC News: Weather Centre